Sunwing Airlines: Development since 2010

 In June, 2012, an unnamed individual and Transat A.T. submitted information to the Canadian Transportation Agency that was believed to challenge Sunwing's ability to operate an airline on the grounds of foreign ownership.
 In November 2012, the CTA announced that Sunwing operated within foreign ownership limits.

 In 2015, it was announced that Sunwing had finalized a $350 million deal to acquire two Boeing 737-800 and four Boeing 737 MAX 8 aircraft from Air Lease Corporation.
 The aircraft were due to be delivered over a four-year period from early 2016.
 Seneca College and the University of Waterloo launched a partnership with Sunwing in 2016 to form a cadet program which includes flight training and mentoring through Sunwing.

 Sunwing joined the Transportation Security Administration's (TSA) expedited screening program, TSA PreCheck, in January 2017.
 At that time, the TSA PreCheck program was available at 180 United States airports and works with 30 airlines.

 Sunwing received its first Boeing 737 MAX, a 737 MAX 8, on May 25, 2018.

 As of 2023, Sunwings offered buy on board service, after previously providing free meals on longer flights.

 In March 2023, Canadian Minister of Transport Omar Alghabra approved the takeover of Sunwing and Sunwing Vacations by WestJet with the acquisition completed in May 2023.
 On June 17, 2023, WestJet announced that they would merge Sunwing with the mainline business - the transition could take up to two years.
 In May 2024, WestJet announced it would fully incorporate Sunwing's operations in 2025.
-Sunwing operated its last flight on May 28, 2025, flight WG9078, a return from lease of a Boeing 737 OK-TVV of Smartwings (with Sunwing registred as C-GKVV) from Toronto Pearson International Airport to Václav Havel Airport Prague.
+Sunwing operated its last flight on May 28, 2025, flight WG9078, a return from lease of a Boeing 737 OK-TVV of Smartwings (with Sunwing registered as C-GKVV) from Toronto Pearson International Airport to Václav Havel Airport Prague.